 Some people spend a lot of time, money, and thought on the shoes they wear day to day.

-Perhaps we can say the same about other types of shoes and the stereotypes they give the wearer: sneakers = athletic, loafers = academic, flip flops = casual.
+Perhaps we can say the same about other types of shoes and the stereotypes they give the wearer.
+Sneakers = athletic, loafers = academic, flip flops = casual.
 Some people spend a lot of time, money, and thought on the shoes they wear day to day.
-I prefer a pair of shoes that are nice, my taste is sometimes expensive, but it really is all about comfort when you’re a 33 year old work from home Mom of two little girls who like to dance around me in circles.
+I prefer a pair of shoes that are nice and my taste is sometimes expensive.
+As a 33 year old Mom, comfort is usually more important than style.

-I bought a pair of green heels to wear on my wedding day because isn’t that what brides are supposed to do?
-I also packed my favorite pair of slippers and wore them 95% of the evening.
-In my defense, it was a cold October night and I had the flu when I got married, but still… wearing my furry Ugg slippers didn’t stop me from feeling gorgeous, powerful, and confident.
+I bought a pair of green high heels to wear on my wedding day because everyone told me to.
+I also packed my favorite pair of UGG slippers, wore them 95% of the evening.
+In my defense, it was a cold October night and I had the flu when I got married, but wearing my slippers didn’t stop me from feeling gorgeous, powerful, and confident.

 I wear high heels on special occasions and the random date night.
-When I do slip on a pair, I feel a little bit taller and a little elegant (even if I walk around like a baby giraffe).
-I notice the sound the heels make, clicking away on the floor, and I like it.
+When I slip on a pair, I feel a little bit taller and elegant (even if I walk around like a baby giraffe).
+I notice the sound the heels make, clicking away on the floor, and I enjoy the sound.
 It’s almost like you can feel the heads turn to see who is coming in.
 We can all thank society for that.

-But that’s not to say that I don’t wonder….
-How cool it would be if I made the same impression on others without staggering in on a pair of heels?
-My 5’3 stature, my attempted ballerina-like posture, my confident aura… all able to exude POWER without relying on a pair of shoes.
+But that’s not to say that I don’t wonder… How amazing it would be if I made the same impression without staggering in on a pair of heels?
+My 5’3 stature, my attempted ballerina-like posture, my confident aura… all exuding POWER without high heels.